Google Apps - Google Sites Usage Policy

 - To request the creation of a Google Site, please submit this request form.
 The form will be submitted to the appropriate Vice President for approval.

-- Approved sites will be created by the Information Systems Help Desk.
+- Approved sites will be created by the Information Technology Help Desk.
 While it is technically possible for any Google Apps user to create a site, it is against CSE's usage policy for Google Sites.

 - Any sites created without going through the appropriate approval process may be removed without notice.